 I think I was lucky to just have picked a really good book called “Thai for Beginners” by Benjawan Poomsan Becker and it just turned out to be the perfect learning tool.
 Very well structured with 10 lessons, each with vocabulary, sentences, grammar and exercises.
 It also teaches how to read and write Thai in a very systematic way.
 I’m really happy that I picked that book.
 I did one lesson each week – and could also feel my progress in Thai significantly after every week, after each lesson.

-It turned out that the beginners book has two follow up editions: “Thai for Intermediate Learners” (10 lessons as well) and “Thai for Advanced Readers” (with long texts to all different kinds of topics even the national Anthem, newspaper articles, Thai songs and proverbs).
+It turned out that the beginners book has two follow up editions: “Thai for Intermediate Learners” (10 lessons as well) and “Thai for Advanced Readers” (with longer texts on all different kinds of topics even the national Anthem, newspaper articles, Thai songs and proverbs).
 Each edition can be purchased with 2 CD’s and I found it very useful to listen to the texts provided in the book.

 Of course I just didn’t learn only with these books alone in my room.
 I always had them in my bag and tried to apply the things being taught with people I met during the day (mainly girls).

 In addition to that I also got myself this book for school-children to practice writing the Thai alphabet crisp and clear from the beginning:

 I had my notebook where I wrote down passages of the text from the books.
 You can see how my writing got better and nicer to look at over the months.
 The trick is to write large letters when you start and when you got that right to get smaller – which is more difficult.

 However, they don’t always correct you and help you pronouncing a word the right way and that’s why after four months of studying I decided to get a private tutor to basically practice listening and speaking and to make sure she corrects me and helps me improving my pronunciation.
 I found her contact through the Craigslist Thailand website where she posted about her Thai freelance teaching.